live-clones/docutils/docutils/test/functional/input/data/latex-problematic.rst

 trouble for the LaTeX writer but do not need to be tested with other writers (e.g. the HTML writer).

-The file `latex-problematic.txt` contains the cases with non unsatisfying results.
+The file `latex-problematic.rst` contains the cases with non unsatisfying results.
 It is only used to control the visual appearance of the output, not by any automated test